Reactive oxygen species in biological systems

 Biophysical aspects of plant physiology

-We study i) changes in plant functioning induced by stress and senescence by measuring in vivo chlorophyll fluorescence, plant water status, leaf optical properties and cell membrane stability, ii) electrical signals and their physiological responses in carnivorous plants and Arabidopsis thaliana, and iii) various aspects photosynthesis and its regulation using mathematical modeling.
+We study i) changes in plant functioning induced by stress and senescence by measuring in vivo chlorophyll fluorescence, plant water status, leaf optical properties and cell membrane stability, ii) electrical signals and their physiological responses in carnivorous plants and Arabidopsis thaliana, and iii) various aspects photosynthesis and its regulation also using a mathematical modeling.

 With respect to the study of the regulation of photosynthesis, we are developing (Lazár, Nedbal) the methodology of the so-called forced oscillations; we illuminate the plant with light (input signal), the intensity of which changes as a sine function, and we monitor the response of the plant (output signal), e.g. by measuring the chlorophyll fluorescence, or other signals reflecting the function of photosynthesis (I830, P515).
 The output signal is forced to oscillate and due to the non-linearity of photosynthetic reactions the output oscillations are not a simple sine.
 With a suitable period (frequency) of the input signal, resonance (= tuning) with the given existing regulation mechanism can be achieved, which is reflected in the parameters of the output signal.
 By changing the period (frequency) of the input signal, we reveal/study individual regulatory mechanisms of photosynthesis.
 The importance of this approach is also related to the fact that plants are normally exposed to fluctuating light in nature (movement of leaves and the whole plant caused by wind, movement of clouds, etc.), when repeated regulation of photosynthetic processes is needed, in contrast to illumination the plant with light of constant intensity in standard laboratory measurements routinely used up to now.